kaustava/learn-python/README.md

 # learn-python
-storing all learning snippets from Edwisor and Analytics Vidhya at one place
+storing all learning snippets from Edwisor and Analytics Vidhya at one place. - master commit. creating the python repository for learnt codes. - first branch commit message